AbassLanre/make_it_rain/README.md

 # make_it_rain

-A very simple app to increase the money in a supposed account {Ovbviosly its not a real account, just for fun, only if it was possible :) }
+A very simple app to increase the money in a supposed account {Obviosly its not a real account, just for fun, only if it was possible :) }

 ## Getting Started